 In the situation where both

-parents are deceased,

-ultimate decision of guardianship is made by the
+parents are deceased, the ultimate decision of guardianship is made by the

-Circuit Court of the

-in which the children reside at the time of your
+Circuit Court of the County in which the children reside at the time of your

 Will and Testament as guardian of your children.

 In cases of divorced parents, should the custodial parent die, then the surviving natural parent, with or without your consent, will normally be granted guardianship of the children of the parties.
 It is a rare situation where the Court will appoint a guardian other than a natural parent who is still alive.
 The same is true in cases of divorced parents where the custodial parent has remarried and then subsequently dies.
 Unless the step-parent has adopted the child, the Court will normally give first consideration to the natural parent.
 In this situation, appointing a separate guardian of the money of the child is advisable.
 It is essential that a Lawyer be consulted when preparing a Last will and Testament, particularly if you desire someone other than your ex-spouse to be guardian.